 After the website has been verified, your Local Business Centre listing will go live and begin to show up in search results and you will be able to modify and update your listing.

 Anyone can basically claim any business listing: so claim yours today!

 Google gives a preference to businesses that have completed the full form and ticked all the boxes including opening times, what payment types you accept and inclusions of images and video and have a 100% completion rate.
 You can check your actual completion rate by looking at the top right of your screen, when logged in.

 • Include many category types

-Try to include up to five industry types to categorise your business.
-For example if you own a restaurant, you might choose categories like restaurant, takeaway, cafe, business catering, Italian and so forth to describe your business.
+Try to include up to five industry types to categorize your business.
+For example, if you own a restaurant, you might choose categories like restaurant, takeaway, cafe, business catering, Italian and so forth to describe your business.

 It is essential that your primary category is the most accurate description for your company and the one that your potential customers are most likely to search for.
 The remaining subsidiary categories should be used to account for all of your other service descriptions.

 Google likes to show as much as they can in their listings as it helps to fill the geo and industry results they can display.
 This can lead to being cited for multiple search types and therefore reach more potential customers.